Welcome to the iDesign Lab!

 July 14, 2025

-Our research project on DAFoam open-source ecosystem was funded by the NSF-TI-POSE program.
+Our research project on DAFoam open-source ecosystem has been funded by the NSF-TI-POSE program.
 Cheers!
 [Link]

 April 21, 2025